Updated May 30, 2023

 Do I need to peel it?

-The skin on a small eggplant may be tender enough to leave on – however, most parents like to peel eggplants for their little ones as the skin tends to be the most bitter part.
+However, most parents like to peel eggplants for their little ones as the skin tends to be the most bitter part.

 You can read more about the pros and cons of peeling vegetables and fruits for baby here